enviodev/topic-filtering/README.md

 ## GraphQL Playground

-While indexer running, visit the Envio Console([https://envio.dev/console](https://envio.dev/console)) to open the GraphQL Playground and query your indexed data.
+While indexer is running, visit the Envio Console([https://envio.dev/console](https://envio.dev/console)) to open the GraphQL Playground and query your indexed data.